Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: Results and discussion

-In summary, of the 40 Milky Way dSphs that have spatial positions consistent with being members of the VPOS, at least 20 to 29 objects have orbital poles aligned with the VPOS normal vector.
-Thus, from 50 to 73\% of potentially aligned dSphs (or 43 to 63 \% of all) indeed lie and orbit in the VPOS, which confirms the prominence of the VPOS for the MW dSph spatial and orbital distributions\footnote{This fraction can be considered a lower limit: For Leo\,II, one of the most distant dSphs in our sample that has a poorly constrained orbital pole, more accurate Hubble Space Telescope proper motion \citep{Piatek2016} place its orbital pole firmly in the VPOS \citep{PawlowskiKroupa2020}.
+In summary, of the 40 Milky Way dwarf galaxies that have spatial positions consistent with being members of the VPOS, at least 20 to 29 objects have orbital poles aligned with the VPOS normal vector.
+Thus, from 50 to 73\% of potentially aligned dwarf galaxies (or 43 to 63 \% of all) indeed lie and orbit in the VPOS, which confirms the prominence of the VPOS for the MW dwarf galaxy spatial and orbital distributions\footnote{This fraction can be considered a lower limit: For Leo\,II, one of the most distant dwarf galaxies in our sample that has a poorly constrained orbital pole, more accurate Hubble Space Telescope proper motion \citep{Piatek2016} place its orbital pole firmly in the VPOS \citep{PawlowskiKroupa2020}.
 Furthermore, discussed above Crater II and Draco II are just marginally outside of the adopted VPOS alignment criterion, and both the LMC and SMC are known to co-orbit along the VPOS (though Sagittarius does not).}.
-Such a large fraction is indicative of a real structure of dSphs, which could not be associated to the expectations for a cosmological infall of primordial dwarfs, including if they had been accreted along cold streams \citep[and references therein]{pawlowski14Vast}.
+Such a large fraction is indicative of a real structure of dwarf galaxies, which could not be associated to the expectations for a cosmological infall of primordial dwarfs, including if they had been accreted along cold streams \citep[and references therein]{pawlowski14Vast}.